geopanag/Network-Inference-From-Neural-Activations/README.txt

 code->	  The content of this folder data->	  Download the "small" dataset from https://www.kaggle.com/c/connectomics/data and extract it here.
-	  Each network has three .txt files: the activations results-> Will be filled with estimated connectivity matrices, evaluation metrics and time logs
+	  Each network has three .txt files: the activations, locations and ground truth connections of neurons results-> Will be filled with estimated connectivity matrices, evaluation metrics and time logs